idleberg/vscode-applescript/README.md

 > [!IMPORTANT]
 > JXA support is now deprecated and has been moved to a separate extension.
 Please refer to the [deprecation notice]([github.com/idleberg/vscode-jxa/discussions](https://github.com/idleberg/vscode-jxa/discussions/2)) for details.

-Language syntax, snippets and build system for AppleScript and JavaScript for Automation
+Language syntax, snippets and build system for AppleScript

 ![Screenshot](https://raw.githubusercontent.com/idleberg/vscode-applescript/main/resources/screenshot.png)